Forms You Must Have New Employees Complete at Hire

 Having an application form for every employee protects you as an employer from an applicant making fraudulent claims, and allows you to take action if the application form is not accurate.

+State new hire registration system.
 Employers must register new employees with their state's new hire notification system; this registration allows the state to collect child support payments from these employees.
-A list of the state notification systems is included in this article.
+The U.S. Department of Health and Human Services has information about how to register new hires with your state.